 A review of the quality improvement and assurance plans, including Resident satisfaction surveys.

 Refusal to grant EOEA timely access to Residents; staff; all books, records, and other documents maintained regarding the operations of the Residence shall constitute valid basis to suspend, revoke or deny an application for an initial or renewal Certification.
-EOEA shall be authorized to photocopy such materials.
+EOEA shall be authorized to photocopy such materials or request the Residence send copies of identified materials to EOEA via facsimile or other electronic means.

 Compliance Review Reports, Findings and Responses.
 Whenever a review is conducted, EOEA or its designee shall prepare written findings summarizing all pertinent information obtained during the review and shall not disclose confidential, private, proprietary or privileged information obtained in connection with the review.